-The principal of Sinnott Solicitors, Carol Sinnott has written extensively on her experience and the damage that she has witnessed to adults, parents, teenagers and children in Direct Provision.
+The principal of Sinnott Solicitors Dublin and Cork, Carol Sinnott has written extensively on her experience and the damage that she has witnessed to adults, parents, teenagers and children in Direct Provision.

 There were about 37% of adult males and 29% of adult females.
 The condition of Direct Provision Centres and Hostels are completely and utterly unsuitable for families and for adults living there for years on end.